AAx13/holbertonschool-sysadmin_devops/0x02-shell_redirections/README.md

 * [5-firstlines](../0x02-shell_redirections/5-firstlines)

 ***
-Write a script that displays the third line of the file `iacta`.
+Script that displays the third line of the file `iacta`.

 * The file `iacta` will be in the working directory
 * You're not allowed to use `sed`.